thunder-red-star/stuy-utils/README.md

 ThunderRedStar's fork of Anthony Chen's [StuyUtils](https://github.com/achen318/stuy-utils).
 Is updated for the 2021-22 spring semester and will have full feature set and more soon.

 ## Install
-To download this (updated) module, run ` install git+https://github.com/thunder-red-star/stuy-utils.git`
+To download this (updated) module, run `pip install git+https://github.com/thunder-red-star/stuy-utils.git`

 TODO:
 - [x] Implement the new schedules